Thursday, August 25, 2022

 you may think of rust,

-another color of bruise
+another shade of erosion

 related to rain.